Birthday Cake Overnight Oats (High Protein!)

 Additionally, research has shown us that phytic acid is rarely a concern if you’re eating enough and an overall balanced diet.

-Check out more info in this article, “Are Overnight Oats Healthy?” from our sister site, Nutrition to Fit.
+Check out more info in this article, “Are Overnight Oats Healthy?”

-As an Amazon affiliate, I may earn a small amount from qualifying affiliate purchases, at no cost to you.
+As an Amazon affiliate, I may earn a small amount from qualifying affiliate purchases at no cost to you.

 More Overnight Oats Recipes You’ll Love:

 Did you make this recipe?
-Give it a 5★ rating below!
-For more balanced nutrition and simple, healthy-ish recipes, be sure to follow me on Instagram!
+Please give a rating and review below!
+For more balanced nutrition and no fuss, balanced recipes, be sure to follow me on Instagram!

 Birthday Cake Overnight Oats